infinispan/infinispan-operator/README.md

 `make operator-build operator-push IMG=<image_name:tag>`

-> By default the Makefile uses `docker` to create images.
+> By default, the Makefile uses `docker` to create images.
 If another container tool is desired, this can be configured by setting `CONTAINER_TOOL=podman`.

 ## Running the Operator